anika-sw/frontend-black-at-ada/README.md

 ### View User Directory

 User information, including a picture, is displayed in the directory.
-Each entry includes an email for direct contact and an option link to the user's LinkedIn profile.
-Directory entries can be sorted by last name, company, or by users' Ada cohort; default view for the directory is alpha order by first name.
+Each entry includes an email for direct contact and an option link to the user"s LinkedIn profile.
+Directory entries can be sorted by last name, company, or by users" Ada cohort; default view for the directory is alpha order by first name.

 ## Dependencies